okube-ai/laktory/docs/index.md

 ## Data Pipeline
-At its core, Laktory provides a pipeline model defined as a collection of nodes, each producing a DataFrame by reading a source, applying transformations, and optionally writing the output to a sink.
+At its core, Laktory provides a pipeline model defined as a collection of nodes, each producing a dataframe by reading a source, applying transformations, and optionally writing the output to a sink.

 Transformations are defined through a chain of Spark (or Polars) function